jijiechen/winrm-client-certificate-auth/README.md

 - Make a firewall exception for the secure WinRM port (5986)
 - Import the public key of client certificate onto server and map it to the given credential

-It will also cleanup existing HTTPS endpoint, firewall rule and mapping so that this script is able to be executed and retried.
+It will also cleanup existing HTTPS endpoint, firewall rule and cert user mapping if there is so that this script is able to be executed and retried.

 Tip: the script will print thumbprint of generated server certificate.
-One can write it down and compare this value on connecting.
+You can write it down and compare this value on connecting.

 ## Connect to a secure WinRM Windows Server